keivalya/rescueShakti/README.md

 # Rescue Shakti

 ## Inspiration
-On numerous occasions, I've found women close to me being concerned about their safety.
-I wanted to create something that just aides ladies in whatever manner imaginable.
+On numerous occasions, we've found women concerned about their **safety**.
+We wanted to create something that just aides ladies in whatever manner imaginable.
 It began as a way to assist women, but it has since evolved into a web-app that anybody can use to avoid engaging with individuals who make them uncomfortable or anxious.

 ## What it does
 We have tried to implement the following features: